 “I feel very fortunate, because we really walk the walk here at BetterUp.
 I got a ton of support in learning the skills and tools that I needed to have to be successful in the role,” said Lily.

 One major responsibility that tested Lily’s managerial skills was heading up the office’s move into a brand new space.
 While tackling an office move is practically a rite of passage for an office manager, BetterUp had started in a coworking space, so she had the extra challenge of renovating and setting up the company’s first permanent space.
 In their coworking space each team member had little more than their computers and a couple of books.
 In the new space, as she hung plastic to keep dust from the renovation area away from her colleagues’ desks and shouted over loud sand blasters used to redo the floors, Lily realized she was in over her head.
 She reached out to Liz Haughton at Managed by Q, who arrived the next day.
-From then on, Lily credits Q for being an invaluable partner.
+From then on, Lily credits Managed by Q for being an invaluable partner.

 “From sourcing appliances to major electronic installs, and regular nightly cleaning services, I would have been so lost without Managed by Q,” she said.
 “Eventually we brought in an interior designer and she helped me flesh out my vision for how to make BetterUp’s culture tangible in the space.
 Managed by Q was a partner in that process, too.
 All the way from installing walls and appliances to eventually staffing our office warming party three months after we moved in.”